andy-thomas/AndyMonte/Trial1/AndyMonte/AndyMonte/ReadMeAndy.txt

-Create GitHub repository and save to repository - done Why does counter reset - is there a better way to display elapsed time? - done Save to a single table per project, or single partition? iterationCount - make common or make part of project?
-Report elapsed time on project summary
+Create GitHub repository and save to repository - done Why does counter reset - is there a better way to display elapsed time? - done Save to a single table per project, or single partition? iterationCount - make common or make part of project? - done Report elapsed time on project summary
 Refactor common code (data source, task aggregator, etc) Allow user to specify number of worker processes